 - This reduction in thickness leads to a reduction in autonomy.
 From the 18 hours announced by the Spartan Ultra with 1-second recording at the best quality, we go to 10 hours in the Sport model, and likewise in the energy-saving mode it goes from 26 to 16 hours.

 - The Spartan Ultra has a barometric altimeter and a FusedAlti function, while the Spartan Sport has to settle for GPS altitude.

 - Sapphire glass in the Spartan Ultra, mineral in the Spartan Sport.

-- The Ultra offers a choice of a titanium bezel ("space quality") and a stainless steel bezel, while the Sport can only be purchased with a stainless steel bezel.
+- The Ultra offers a choice of titanium ("space-grade") and stainless steel bezel.
+On the Sport it is only possible to purchase it with a stainless steel bezel.

 These changes also bring a significant price reduction, from the Ultra's £649 (£749 if you want it with a titanium bezel) to the slightly more reasonable £499 for the Spartan Sport.
 If you need a pulse sensor, add £50 to each one.

 It is also worth mentioning that there will be four colours available: the already classic Suunto colours in blue, white and black and a new pink colour that Suunto calls Sakura.
 The version will be available in September.